Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "visited","boolean",""
    "removed_by","string?","The name of the redditor who removed this post. `null` if not removed or the current user is not a moderator of the subreddit."
    "num_reports","unknown?",""
-   "distinguished","unknown?",""
+   "distinguished","string?","`null` if not distinguished, otherwise `"moderator"` or `"admin"`."
-   "subreddit_id","string","The full ID of the subreddit that was posted to.
+   "subreddit_id","string","The full ID36 of the subreddit that was posted to.
 E.g., `t5_2qzb6` for `r/IAmA`."
    "mod_reason_by","unknown?",""
    "removal_reason","unknown?",""
    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."